-If an overseas person or company has special requirements, for example wanting to provide financial services or establish a non-profit organisation, other forms of entity may be more appropriate and Buddle Findlay can provide advice on which vehicle may be most suitable.
-In addition, we can provide advice on establishing partnerships, limited partnerships and joint ventures with existing businesses.
+If an overseas person or company has special requirements, for example wanting to provide financial services or establish a non-profit organisation, other forms of entity may be more appropriate.

+Buddle Findlay is able to provide legal and tax advice to assist with deciding which vehicle may be most suitable.